These are our main meditational practices.

 Our insight meditation (vipassana) is grounded in the tradition of the Burmese meditation master, Mahasi Sayadaw, who began to teach vipassana insight meditation after World War II near Yangon (Rangoon) in Myanmar (Burma).

 He developed a method to help us maintain moment to moment mindfulness from the instant we awake to the instant we fall asleep.
-There are two techniques: the use a simple word to note whatever we are experiencing and doing everything very slowly.
+There are two techniques: the use a simple word to note whatever we are experiencing and to do everything very slowly and deliberately.
 Silence is maintained the whole while.

 This leads not only to spiritual insights into our true, unborn-undying essence, but also, equally important, to the purification of the heart.
 So that we not only become wiser but more caring, generous, joyous and compassionate.